 Long motorised boat.
 These are still used in underdeveloped areas to ferry people to town areas.

 Another section had a couple of ecosystem exhibits.
 An alligator crawls on mud across a paya bakau (mangrove forest).

 A Malayan tiger, ceper (mongoose?) and the world’s largest flower, the Rafflesia, can all be found in Malaysia’s tropical jungles.

-Overall, I was disappointed with the museum tour because there was so little to see and everything was so static.
+Overall, I was disappointed with the museum tour because there was little to see and everything was static.
 Which is sad, because this building has so much history and could have been a popular tourist attraction.
 (Update: Apparently there were some machinery and stuff outside the building but we didn’t see them.. maybe they’re worth checking out?)

 Entrance is free.

 Jalan Panglima Bukit Gantang Wahab,

 Fridays : 9.30 am – 12.15 noon & 2.45 pm – 5.00 pm